BUS 0028. Independent Study

 Introduction to investment opportunities, principles and practices.
 Includes investments in government and corporate securities, mutual funds, real estate, and tax advantaged securities.
 (CSU)

 BUS 0220.
-Federal Income Taxation of Individuals
+Introduction to Federal Income Tax for Individuals

 Units: 3